henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 * Math: 172 (I can't believe how bad my math is)
 * Tree: 124 (wow, path!
 3 cases)
 * Geometry: 149
-* Easy DP: 221 (first time coming up with a DP solution!)
+* Easy DP: 221 (first time coming up with a DP solution!), 85 (based on max rect in histogram)
 * Good observation: 11
 * Recursion: 114, 140
 * Pointer: 237 (never thought of it!), 328